PushkarArora22/Python_mini_projects/14_Number_guessing_tournament/README.md

 # 🎯 Number Guessing Tournament

-A fun command-line game built with Python where the player tries to guess a randomly generated number within a limited number of attempts.
+A fun command-line game built with Python where the player tries to guess a randomly generated number between 1 and 100.

 The game provides hints after each incorrect guess and tracks the player's performance across multiple rounds.

 ## 🚀 Features

-- 🎲 Random number generation
+- 🎲 Generates a random number between 1 and 100
-- 🔢 Number guessing between a selected range
+- 🔢 Allows the player to keep guessing until they find the correct number
-- ⬆️ Hints when the guess is too low
+- ⬆️ Gives a hint when the guess is too low
-- ⬇️ Hints when the guess is too high
+- ⬇️ Gives a hint when the guess is too high
-- 🔄 Multiple rounds
+- 🔄 Supports multiple rounds
-- 📊 Track attempts and overall performance
+- 🔢 Counts the number of attempts in each round
-- 🏆 Display tournament results
+- 📊 Displays tournament statistics
+- 🏆 Shows the best round with the fewest attempts
-- ⚠️ Handle invalid user input
+- ⚠️ Handles invalid input

 ## ▶️ How to Run